kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 #### Clean separation of concern

-The rollout extension will be responsible to perform the updates on a single machine.
+The external update extension will be responsible to perform the updates on a single machine.

 The responsibility to determine which machine should be rolled out as well as the responsibility to handle rollout options like MaxSurge/MaxUnavailable will remain on the controllers owning the machine (e.g. KCP, MD controller).